U Got 2 Let the Music: Airplay

-"U Got 2 Let the Music" rolled out at number 17 when the first European airplay chart Border Breakers was compiled on 30 October 1993 due to crossover airplay in Central- and Northwest-Europe.
+"U Got 2 Let the Music" rolled out at number 17 when the first European airplay chart Border Breakers by Music & Media was compiled on 30 October 1993 due to crossover airplay in Central- and Northwest-Europe.
 It peaked at number three on 11 December.
+In the same period, it also peaked at number three on the European Dance Radio Chart, behind "Got to Get It" by Culture Beat and "Feels Like Heaven" by Urban Cookie Collective.
+In the UK, the song reached number 22 on the UK Airplay chart by Music Week in the beginning of November 1993.